rui314/mold/README.md

-a fragment of a program (a single source file) into a fragment of machine code and data (an object file, which typically has the .o extension), and a linker stiches them together into a single executable image.
+a fragment of a program (a single source file) into a fragment of machine code and data (an object file, which typically has the .o extension), and a linker stiches them together into a single executable or a shared library image.

-In reality, modern linkers for Unix-like systems are much more compilcated than the naive understanding because it have gradually gained one feature at a time over the 50 years history of Unix, and it's now something like a bag of lots of miscellaneous features in which none of the features is more important than the others.
+In reality, modern linkers for Unix-like systems are much more compilcated than the naive understanding because they have gradually gained one feature at a time over the 50 years history of Unix, and they are now something like a bag of lots of miscellaneous features in which none of the features is more important than the others.
 It is very easy to miss the forest for the trees, since for those who don't know the details of the Unix linker, it is not clear which feature is